allentran128/StockTracker/README.md

 10. Store / Access passwords / API keys from environment variable
 11. Clean up code
 12. Deploy on Docker / AWS

-## Description
-This web application fetches current stock information (price, news, price history).

-## Upcoming Features
-Add user accounts which will keep track of user's stocks and transactions.
-Then generate charts on user's net gain / loss.

-## Local Development Web Server
-Go to urls/ folder.
-Then run 'python -m SimpleHTTPServer'.
-The server will be hosted at 'localhost:8000'.